Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Abstract

 \section{Abstract}

-This is the first of two papers where we relate tangent cones of Hermitian-Yang-Mills connections at an isolated singularity to the complex algebraic geometry of the underlying reflexive sheaf, when the sheaf is locally modelled on the pull-back of a holomorphic vector bundle from the projective space.
-In this paper we shall impose an extra assumption that the graded sheaf determined by the Harder-Narasimhan-Seshadri filtration of the vector bundle is reflexive.
-In general we conjecture that the tangent cone is uniquely determined by the Harder-Narasimhan-Seshadri filtration of an algebraic tangent cone, which is a certain torsion-free sheaf on the projective space.
+This is the first of a series of papers where we relate tangent cones of Hermitian-Yang-Mills connections at an isolated singularity to the complex algebraic geometry of the underlying reflexive sheaf, when the sheaf is locally modelled on the pull-back of a holomorphic vector bundle from the projective space.
+In this paper we shall impose an extra assumption that the graded sheaf determined by the Harder-Narasimhan-Seshadri filtrations of the vector bundle is reflexive.
+In general we conjecture that the tangent cone is uniquely determined by the double dual of the associated graded object of a Harder-Narasimhan-Seshadri filtration of an algebraic tangent cone, which is a certain torsion-free sheaf on the projective space.
 In this paper we also prove this conjecture when there is an algebraic tangent cone which is locally free and stable.